 If you are a buyer, you will also be unable to recover mortgage adviser fees or lender valuation fees.

 Withdrawing after exchange of contracts

 If you change your mind after the exchange of contracts and do not wish to proceed with the sale or purchase, you will be breaching the terms of the contract.

 Usually in this instance the party which is not at fault will issue a Notice to Complete.
-The notice provides the other party 10 days’ grace period to complete.
-They must also pay interest at a daily rate to the party not at fault.
+The notice gives the other party a 10 day grace period to complete.
+They must also pay interest at a daily rate to the side who isn't at fault.

-Regardless of which side issues the notice, both sides need to be willing and able to complete.
-Otherwise you can still be in default, even though the original reason for non-completion was not your doing.
+Regardless of which side issues the notice, both sides need to be willing and able to complete within 10 days.
+If one side is unable to complete, they will still be in breach of the contract, even if they issued the notice and the original reason for non-completion wasn't their fault.

-- The buyer’s and seller’s remedies are not restricted to losses determined in the contract.
-There is nothing to stop non-defaulting party suing the other for breach of contract in Court for additional losses or for specific performance of the contract (in other words, applying to the Court to make the defaulting party complete the original sale/purchase)
+If either side fails to complete, the other could sue them for breach of contract in Court and claim for additional losses or for 'specific performance of the contract' (in other words, order them to complete the original sale/purchase).